About Cargill

 • Managing agricultural risks.

-• Trading in and processing of oilseeds: rapeseed and sunflower seeds produced in France, importing soya, bottling of oil and production of biofuels.
+• Trading in and processing of oilseeds: rapeseed and sunflower seeds produced in France, bottling of oil.

 • Nutritional expertise for the animal husbandry and animal feed sectors.